solubrew/FxSQuRiL/README.md

 # FxSQuRiL

-Create a Custom SQL based storage engine with flexibile sub-scheme creation for storing documents and data
+Create a Custom SQL based document storage engine with flexibile sub-scheme creation for storing documents and data